russellgordon/ics4u-s1-2024-25/content/source-ics4u/shared/Recaps/Logic and Calculations.md

 As a recap of how to work with variables and express logic using code, please work with a partner using the *driver-navigator* pattern to complete this exercise on [[the-cell-sell.pdf|comparing the cost of old-fashioned cell-phone plans]].

-To begin, create a macOS command line project in Xcode:
+To begin, create a macOS command line project in Xcode named **CellSell**:

 ![[Screenshot 2024-09-16 at 6.25.57 AM.png]]